I have a strong affinity for Florida ranches—I grew up in one, in fact.

 This is the first phase of our current baby:

 It’s a ranch-style, the second home for Minnesota clients who are looking for British Colonial “island-style” decor.
 Keep in mind, this is the pre-construction phase.
 My first goal is to work on the floor plan by bringing in natural light and expanding the spaces.
 I'll be posting images of the process.
+Here is the link to our renovated Hobe Sound Ranch.

 Here’s the point: the ranch-style home is far from dead.
 If you still need proof, you’ll find all you need in these revitalized Florida ranches: